bitdancer/dinsd/doc/db_api.rst

 and give examples of, defining constraints of various types.

-Unlike *Tutorial D*, we are hoping that this API will be useful in production code (though probably not this implementation of it), so unlike *Tutorial D* we do provide specific ways to define constraints at each of the four levels of interest: value level, row level, relation level, and database level.
+Unlike *Tutorial D*, we are hoping that this API will be useful in production code (though probably not all the implementations of it), so unlike *Tutorial D* we do provide specific ways to define constraints at each of the four levels of interest: value level, row level, relation level, and database level.
 As explained in Chapter 6 of AIRDT, all of these *can* be implemented as database